pivotal-cf/docs-addon-compliance-tools/README.md

 # docs-addon-compliance-tools

-This repo contains the source materials for Compliance Scanner for Pivotal Cloud Foundry (PCF) documentation.
+This repo contains the source materials for the Compliance Scanner for Pivotal Cloud Foundry (PCF) documentation.

 ## Branches